fatlinesofcode/yarn-workspaces-next-now-monorepo/README.md

 # Yarn workspaces example
-# Update to include Now examples for routing with multiple Next.js apps
+## Updated to include Now examples for routing with multiple Next.js apps

 ## How to use